Vizzuality/marxan-cloud/README.md

 ### Running the Marxan Cloud platform

-Run `make start` to start all the 4 services needed to run Marxan, as well as the required database services.
+Run `make start-api` to start all the 4 services needed to run Marxan, as well as the required database services, in containers via Docker Compose.

+To enable the Node inspector while running the MarxanCloud API services in containers, use `make debug-api` instead.
+Example configuration files for debugger setup in popular editors are provided in the `docs/developers/editors/` documentation folder.

 The docker build process may take a few minutes, depending on your hardware, software and internet connection.
 Once completed, the applications will start,